RodrigoTFA/RodrigoTFA/README.md

 - 👋 Hi, I’m @RodrigoTFA
 - 👀 I’m interested in studying, understanding, putting into practice and achieving a desire, the old dream of working in the IT field.
 - 🌱 I’m currently learning Java, Python
-- 💞️ I’m looking to collaborate on  no que for preciso, me comprometo a buscar mais e mais conhecimento para realizar a tarefa.
+- 💞️ I’m looking to collaborate on whatever it takes, commit to seeking more and more knowledge to carry out the task.
 - 📫 How to reach me  emial rtadeu@live.com

 <!---